dcm4che/dcm4chee-arc-cs/docs/security/profiles.rst

 .............................................................

-Replacement UIDs are derived from the original UID by using the algorithm for Creating Name-Based UUIDs as specified in `RFC 4122: A Universally Unique IDentifier (UUID) URN Namespace <https://tools.ietf.org/html/rfc4122#section-4.3>`_, encoded as UID according `Object Identifier (OID) Repository <http://oid-info.com/get/2.25>`_.
-Therefore equal original UIDs in different DICOM objects also accross Studies or Patients are replaced by equal new UIDs in resulting objects.
+Replacement UIDs are derived from the original UID by using the algorithm for Creating Name-Based UUIDs as specified in `RFC 4122: A Universally Unique Identifier (UUID) URN Namespace <https://tools.ietf.org/html/rfc4122#section-4.3>`_, encoded as UID according `Object Identifier (OID) Repository <http://oid-info.com/get/2.25>`_.
+Therefore equal original UIDs in different DICOM objects also across Studies or Patients are replaced by equal new UIDs in resulting objects.